lbacigal/startup/notes.md

 * __Access-Control-Allow-Origin__: a header that the server returns if the CORS doesn't block it

 # Service Design 3/18/24
-* make a sequence diagram that shows the interaction of objects
 * I made a sequence diagram for MemeFryer

 <img src="sequence-diagram.png">